pavithraes/dask-mini-tutorial/README.md

 The purpose of this tutorial is to introduce folks to Dask and show them how to scale their python data-science and machine learning workflows.
 The topics covered are:

-0. Overview of Dask - How it works and when to use it.
+0. Slides: Overview of Dask
-1. From pandas to Dask: How to manipulate bigger-than-memory DataFrames using Dask.
+1. Dask DataFrame: How to manipulate bigger-than-memory DataFrames using Dask.
 2. Dask Delayed: How to parallelize existing Python code and your custom algorithms.
 3. Schedulers: Single Machine vs Distributed, and the Dashboard.